OBJECTIVES

 Bell’s inequality violations and density matrix reconstruction with a Quantum Entanglement Demonstrator

-Nanomagnetism and spintronics (3ECTS)
+Nanomagnetism and spintronics devices

 Teachers :